openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Movement

-Movement governs extraordinary means of locomotion, travel, and speed--as well as secondary effects that are tied to these spheres.
+Movement governs extraordinary means of locomotion, travel, and speed—as well as secondary effects that are tied to these spheres.
 Movement is typically used to invoke boons such as *haste*, *teleport*, and *flight*.
 However, the GM may call for a straight Movement roll when the success of the action isn't tied so much to the successful invocation of the boon as it is to the circumstances of the action.
 The examples below illustrate such instances.

 #### Challenging Test of Movement (CR 15)